meta-llama/llama-recipes/inference/hf-text-generation-inference/README.md

 docker run --gpus all --shm-size 1g -p 8080:80 -v $volume:/data ghcr.io/huggingface/text-generation-inference:latest --model-id $model --num-shard $num_shard
 ```

-The num_shard argument determines the number of GPU's the model should be sharded on.
+The num_shard argument determines the number of GPUs the model should be sharded on.

 ## Step 2: Running inference
 After the loading of the model shards completed an inference can be executed by using one of the following commands: